Skip to main content

 Breed Restrictions at Rental Units or in Cities

-It is not advisable to try and hide the breed of your dog from your landlord.
-If someone complains or the truth is discovered, you can face eviction and fines.
-Your landlord could be held responsible for injuries.
+It is not a good idea to hide your dog's breed from your landlord.
+You can face eviction and fines if someone complains or discovers the truth.
+Your landlord could be responsible for injuries.

 Where to learn more: Research the rental policy before you move in or see which states have breed-specific laws.